oskarkrawczyk/shadow-scroll/README.md

 </table>

 ## Requirements
-Shadow Scroll is **framework-agnostic**.
+ShadowScroll is **framework-agnostic**.
 No need for jQuery.
 It's written in **CoffeeScript**, and compiled into JavaScript.

 ## Source code
 All efforts have been made to keep the source as clean and readable as possible.

 ## Requirements
-Shadow Scroll is released under an MIT License, so do with it what you will.
+ShadowScroll is released under an MIT License, so do with it what you will.